Fourpence (Groat) no date (1660-1662). Mark of value "IIII" (United Kingdom, Charles II)

 Auction prices

 Find out the current coin value of the British Fourpence (Groat) no date (1660-1662) .
 Mark of value "IIII".
 This silver coin from the times of Charles II.
-The record price belongs to the lot 61425 sold at the Heritage Auctions auction for USD 780.
-Bidding took place February 3, 2021.
+The record price belongs to the lot 1149 sold at the Spink UK auction for GBP 950.
+Bidding took place January 27, 2024.

 Сondition